What’s a Good Price for a Roofing Contractor Lead?

 Example 1: Close Rate:

 Contractor “A” is a real professional.
 He closes 1 of every 3 leads.
-If he’s paying $100 per lead, his job acquisition cost is $300, since he wins one job for every three bids that he provides, on average.
-Subtracting the $300 to buy three leads from his average earnings of $1000 per roofing job, he is netting $700 per job.
-That means he’s paying 30% of his earnings to land his jobs.
+If he is paying $100 per lead, the job acquisition cost is $300, since he wins one job for every three bids that he provides, on average.
+Subtracting the $300 to buy three leads from his average earnings of $1800 per roofing job, he is netting $1500 per job.
+That means he’s paying 16.7% of his earnings to land his jobs.

-Both contractors still must factor in their fixed, or indirect, expenses into the equation.
-These are the expenses they pay regardless of the number of jobs they close, such as rent, utilities, work vehicles and insurance.
+Both contractors still must factor in their cost of goods and labor into the equation.
 Once these are subtracted from the gross profits of each job, the actual profit margin is figured.
 As you can see from the example above, contractor “B”’s profit margin will be significantly lower than contractor “A”’s.

 Acquisition Cost with Shared vs Exclusive Leads